mjhea0/thinkful-mentor/list_comprehensions/readme.md

 ['A-2', 'A-4', 'B-2', 'B-4']
 ```

-You could possibly use the `zup()` function for some of the above examples, depending on what you're trying to achieve:
+You could possibly use the `zip()` function for some of the above examples, depending on what you're trying to achieve:

 ```
 >>> alpha_list = ['A', 'B', 'C']